arksch/Shop2ASS/README.md

     $ ./path/to/gringo problem instance | ./path/to/clasp 0

 Note that this will not run fast, since the included stub only performs a very dumb guessing.
+To test the bad performance you can run the example file

+    $ ./path/to/gringo Shop_solutions/block_test_runtime.lp | ./path/to/clasp 0

-To improve the solving you should look at the Shop methods and probably include some additional goals and states.
+To improve the solving speed you should look at the Shop methods and probably include some additional goals and states.

 For questions write me a mail.